brooklynrail/brooklynrail-platform/content/events/2022/09/will-ryman-new-york-new-york.md

 ---
 title: "Will Ryman: New York, New York "
-deck: Featuring Will Ryman and Eleanor Heartney.
+deck: Featuring Ryman and Eleanor Heartney
-summary: "Artist Will Ryman in conversation with Rail contributor Eleanor Heartney.
-We conclude with a poetry reading. "
+summary: Artist Will Ryman joins Rail contributor Eleanor Heartney for a conversation.
+We conclude with a poetry reading.
 people:
   - person: will-ryman
   - person: eleanor-heartney